All electron GW with linearized augmented plane waves for metals and semiconductors: Method

 where $s_i$ are the singular values.
 If the number of targeted bands is $n$, we choose the largest $n$ singular values $s_i$, and create the linear combination of local orbitals with them

 so that the local component of the needed overlaps are

 and are guaranteed to be non-vanishing.
 Of course matrix element $A_{ij}^\vk$ could still vanish at a particular momentum point, but on average it must be large, as we chose the largest $n$ eigenvalues $s_i$ in SVD decomposition.
+The above-defined quantities are finally used as input to the Wannier90 software. \\

-\textbf{Band energy interpolation:} The interpolation technique of Refs.~\onlinecite{Pickett_method,Pickett_method0} relies on the fact that the quasiparticle energy is a scalar and hence invariant to all operations of the space group.
+\textbf{Band energy interpolation:} This technique is an alternative to the Wannierization technique (see Refs.~\cite{Pickett_method,Pickett_method0}) and relies on the fact that the quasiparticle energy is a scalar and hence invariant to all operations of the space group.
 The quasiparticle energy at each momentum point $\vk$ can be expanded as

 where $S_m(\vk)$ is the star of the lattice, i.e.,